DEIMOS

 Normal (Non-Matching) Case

-3. Select mode.
-Near the bottom of the FCS SETUP sub-panel, select New for Choose reference frame type.
+2. Select mode.
+On the Reference control area, select New for the reference frame type.

-4. Home FCS Stages.
-On the Setup Subpanel, click the button in the lower left corner reading Prepare for new reference frame.
-Wait for the message box at the bottom of that subpanel to show
+3. Home FCS Stages.
+On the Reference control area, click on Prepare for reference.
+Wait for the message box at the bottom of the GUI to show

 fcszero new successful.
 You are now ready to take reference images

-5. Acquire reference image.
-When the FCS system is ready, click on Take new reference frame and select Spectrographic when prompted.
+4. Acquire reference image.
+When the FCS system is ready, click on Take a reference.
 The system will acquire an FCS exposure.
+A gray box will popup when the image has been acquired.
+Close the popup by hitting the OK button.

-7. Measure peak flux.
-Draw a statistics box around the 2 spectra on the left half of the FIGDISP display by clicking and dragging with the left mouse button.
-In the resulting popup window, note the max value.
-Draw another statistics box around the 2 spectra on the right-hand side and again note the max value.
+5. Measure peak flux.
+Draw a statistics box around the 2 spectra on the left half of the image display area by clicking and dragging with the right mouse button.
+Note the Max value on the Selection statistics area.
+Draw another statistics box around the 2 spectra on the right-hand side and again note the Max value.

-8. Adjust exposure time.
+6. Adjust exposure time.
 If the peak flux in each statistics box is at least 2000, the reference frame is acceptable; proceed to the next step.
-If not, then select a longer expoxure time by clicking the Exposure Time button on the Setup subpanel and choosing a longer exposure time.
-Click on Take new reference frame and select Spectrographic when prompted.
+If not, then select a longer expoxure time and click on Take a reference button.
 The system will acquire an new FCS exposure.
 Repeat the previous step to measure the peak flux and continue to lengthen the exposure time until both sides have a peak flux over 2000.

-9. Verify Tracking.
-Click Start on the main FCS GUI to enable FCS.
-The FCS Status should report OK immediately.
-Within a minute, FCS should lock on with messages of Tracking and On Target, as shown here.
+7. Verify Tracking.
+Click on Start FCS tracking.
+The FCS Status should transition to Tracking and the State should transition to On Target.
 If FCS Status reports Lockout, ensure the shutter is open.
-If FCS Status still does not report OK, please contact your support astronomer.
+If State still does not report OK, please contact your SA.

 Matching Against a Previous Night